Vacuum Forming

 Fold-Over Blister Card

-A blister card that is scored and die-cut to allow the blister to be sealed between two card halves or between a card and a blister flange, commonly used for heavy items.
+A blister card that is scored and die-cut to allow the blister to be sealed between two card layers.

 Gas-Flush

-In vacuum packaging, a process where nitrogen flushes the chamber to prevent the plastic from clinging tightly to fragile products.
+In vacuum packaging, a process where nitrogen flushes the chamber to prevent the plastic film from clinging to the product.

 Heat-Sealing